kenwu565657/blog-web-nextjs/README.md

 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 ## Web Page Screen Shot And Feature Highlight
-Below is some Screen Shot and Feature highlight of the website (i.e. need to start backend part too)
+Below is some Screen Shot and Feature highlight of the website (i.e. need to start backend part too).
 ## 1. 3D Model Using R3F
 ![](file_for_readme/screenshot/homePage3DModel.png)
 ![](file_for_readme/screenshot/aboutMePage3DModel.png)